5 signs you have mold in your home

 - Sinus infections (the second time this was how I knew something was up)

-Since making diet changes and using doTERRA oils we are rarely sick and never needed allergy medicine.
+Since making diet changes and using doTERRA oils we are rarely unwell and rarely need allergy medicine.
 When this began to change rather dramatically I began to suspect there was an issue.

 Does mold make everyone sick?